J&K: 3 terrorists gunned down in Shopian, encounter underway

 Srinagar, Mar 28: Three terrorists have been killed in an encounter with security forces in Keller area of Jammu and Kashmir's Shopian district.

-The encounter broke out between terrorists and security forces in the wee hours after Central Reserve Police Force (CRPF), Indian Army and Jammu and Kashmir Police launched a joint operation.
+The encounter broke out between terrorists and security forces in the wee hours after Central Reserve Police Force (CRPF), Indian Army and J&K Police launched a joint operation.

 Bodies of three terrorists have been recovered from the encounter site so far even as the gunfight is underway.